Kelly Demetra Varsami

 Artika Theatre Company has been granted from the European Community, the Greek Ministry of Labor and the Ministry of Employment and Social Protection in Greece, for the theatrical production “A brave new world” and the groundbreaking performance “0-3 in jail” which Katerina Alexaki directed, about women who lives with their babies in prison.

-She works as a teacher in the Academy of Hellenic Paideia in Astoria, NY and she also created and runs the program Τα παιδία παίζει Mommy and me classes in Greek language, for ages 0-3.
+She works as a teacher in the Academy of Hellenic Paideia in Astoria, NY, where she created the program Τα παιδία παίζει Mommy and me classes in Greek language, for ages 0-3 and the Wellness and Rhetorics program for 5th and 6th grade.

 Thodoris Petropoulos was born in Athens and from the age of seven, watching the old black and white Greek cinema, he decided to become an actor.
 He grew up in Crete island.